zasbu/CJUMP.exe/README.md

 CJUMP.exe is a small utility that automates crouch-jumping in Counter-Strike: Source.
 You hold your jump key, and the program handles pressing and releasing duck for you with a consistent delay.
 It only activates when CS:S is focused and it backs off while you're typing or tabbed out.

-This is for players who want to crouch-jump while still holding space (or any custom jump key) without having to bind crouch to the jump key.
+This is for players who want to crouch-jump while still holding space (or any custom jump key) without having to bind crouch-jump to another key.

 ## Features